msjonathan/AzureIoTHubClient/README.md

 go get -u github.com/amenzhinsky/iothub go get -u github.com/tkanos/gonfig
 ```
+In this example I choose to do the routing based upon a application property.

-In your IoT hub instance add a custom route
+In your IoT hub instance add a custom route e.g. DeviceStatusChanged in this case.

 ![custom route](/images/MessageRouting.JPG)